 Why We Encourage You to Call First

-While we have many resources available, shelters and warming centers may occasionally reach capacity.
+While we have many resources available, shelter placements are made by referral.
 To ensure you or your loved ones can access assistance quickly and safely, please call ahead.

 Calling helps us:

-If a family with young children needs shelter on a frigid night, calling ahead allows us to find the most appropriate placement — like a hotel room where they can stay together in comfort and privacy – without delays.
-Without calling, they might arrive at a warming center that may not have enough space for the whole family or isn’t designed for children.
+If a family with young children needs shelter on a frigid night, calling ahead allows us to find the most appropriate placement — like a family shelter that provides meals and other support services.

 Outreach for Vulnerable Individuals